pnpm/rfcs/text/0004-configurational-dependencies.md

 ## Rationale and Alternatives

-For the list of "onlyBuiltDependencies" currently we can load them from `node_modules`.
-However, that does introduce some "works on my machine" issues as we don't have the list during the linking from store stage.
-As a result, if the dependency is not allowed to be built, we still might load it from the side-effects cache.
+The `"onlyBuiltDependencies"` list can currently be loaded from `node_modules`.
+However, this introduces "works on my machine" issues since the list isn't available during the link-from-store stage.
+As a result, if the dependency is not allowed to be built, it might still be loaded from the side-effects cache.

 ## Implementation